 While you might think of a bid proposal as a document that just lists key facts and project details, it should fill a deeper need.
 The purpose of this proposal is to convince prospective clients that you’re the best freelancer for the job and would do the work better than any other independent contractor.

-Your bid must be relevant to the specific problem and address the prospective client’s needs and pain points.
-Use the proposal to prove that you understand the connection between the problem’s solution and the company’s existing priorities and initiatives.
+Your bid should be relevant to the client’s specific problem and address the prospective client’s needs and pain points.
+Use the proposal to prove that you understand the connection between your proposed solution and the company’s existing priorities and initiatives.

 Alternative bid proposal approaches